Black Friday Code: DIGEST35

 Probiotics are an excellent way to repair a leaky gut and put a damper on autoimmunity.
 That’s why I strongly recommend that my clients with autoimmune gastritis start taking probiotics.

-There’s not much research looking directly at the benefits of probiotics on autoimmune gastritis.
-But plenty of studies show that probiotics can help with autoimmune diseases in general by improving gut health and helping to reduce gut permeability 17 18.
+There’s not much research directly examining the benefits of probiotics for autoimmune gastritis.
+But plenty of studies show that probiotics can help with autoimmune diseases in general by improving gut health and reducing gut permeability 19 20.

-Probiotics can also help if a coexisting H. pylori infection is contributing to AIG.
-A 2018 systematic review found that even when taken alone (without antibiotics), multi-strain probiotics eradicated H. pylori in 14% of cases 19
+Probiotics may also help if a coexisting H. pylori infection is contributing to AIG.
+A 2018 systematic review found that even when taken alone (without antibiotics), multi-strain probiotics eradicated H. pylori in 14% of cases (21)

-But, as a meta-analysis (high-quality study of studies) found, adding probiotics to conventional treatment probably works the best 20.
+But as a meta-analysis (a high-quality study of studies) found, adding probiotics to conventional treatment has been shown to work best 22.

 In the clinic, we usually get the best results when using multi-strain probiotics, specifically a blend of: